apache/accumulo-website/_docs-2/getting-started/clients.md

 | kerberos        | Path to Kerberos keytab | /path/to/keytab      |
 | Authentication token class | Base64 encoded token    | AAAAGh+LCAAAAAAAAAArTk0uSi0BAOXoolwGAAAA |

-If a token class is used for `auth.type`, you can create create a Base64 encoded token using the `accumulo create-token` command.
+If a token class is used for `auth.type`, you can create a Base64 encoded token using the `accumulo create-token` command.

 ```
 $ accumulo create-token